binaryphile/concorde/README.md

-There is also a concorde function to help define the our option array, `get_here_ary` (the "ary" stands for "array"). `get_here_ary` takes a bash [here document] and returns an array literal, with each line of the input string split into its own array element.
+There is also a concorde function to help define the our option array, `get_here_ary` (the "ary" stands for "array"). `get_here_ary` takes a bash [here document] and returns an array composed of each line of the heredoc.

+Actually, here we get to another couple concorde idioms.
+The first is that functions can only return strings, not arrays, so an array is returned as its literal, just like arrays being passed in.
+So far, so good, that should seem familiar.

+The second is slightly more tricky.
+Rather than use process substitution (the frequently seen `$()`) to capture string output into a variable, concorde prefers to put returned strings into the global variable `__` (double underscore).  `__` is noted as a variable reserved by concorde for its own use.

-For example, this returns a two-element option definition array:
+For example, here is the definition of two options:

 ``` bash
 get_here_ary <<'EOS'